-B.1 The Station Usage spreadsheet (Station Usage 2013-14.xlsx) lists the entries, exits and interchanges made at stations throughout England, Scotland and Wales in the financial year 2013/14 (1[°] April 2013 to 31[°] March 2014).
+B.1 The Station Usage spreadsheet ('Estimates of Station Usage 1415.xlsx') lists the entries, exits and interchanges made at stations throughout England, Scotland and Wales in the financial year 2014/15 (1st April 2014 to 31st March 2015).
 It also gives details about the entries and exits for different ticket categories.
 It contains data on entries and exits made at rail stations by passengers using the rail network.
-The fields included in the Station Usage data set are:
+The fields included in the Station Usage dataset are shown in Table B.1.